Harbon: Government

 As per constitution of India and Panchyati Raaj Act, the area is administrated by Sarpanch (Head of Village) who is elected representative of village under the government of Haryana.
 Harbon is the only village that comes under the village panchayat of Harbon.

 History

 Named Harbon is the only village in the world.
 This village got named as Harbon from the name of hidimba.
-Hidimba(a) is the wife of the Pandava Bhima and mother of Ghatotkacha in theMahābhārata.
+Hidimba(a) is married to the Pandava Bhima and mother of Ghatotkacha in theMahābhārata.
 She meets Bhima in the 9th sub-parva (Hidimva-vadha Parva) of the Adi Parva.
 It is said to be the birth place of hidimba and there is a small temple in the memory of her.
 It is believed that hidimba herself guards the village.